Soujannita95/ATM4110/content/_index.md

 + Attendance and participation : 10%

 #### Textbook
+When we go through python, I will follow the book,
-A Hands-On Introduction to Using Python in the Atmospheric and Oceanic Sciences ([online version](http://www.johnny-lin.com/pyintro/))
+*A Hands-On Introduction to Using Python in the Atmospheric and Oceanic Sciences* ([online version](http://www.johnny-lin.com/pyintro/))
 ![](images/cover_web_with_title.jpg?classes=border,shadow)

 If you have an issue with Python, you may find [this online material](http://files.swaroopch.com/python/byte_of_python.pdf) be helpful.